RyderCRD/ORAN-Resale/README.md

 Note that the 12-hour simulation may require several hours to complete.

 ## Citation
+Please cite [our paper](https://arxiv.org/abs/2509.19392) if you found this repository helpful.
 ```
 @article{cao2025user,
   title={A User-to-User Resource Reselling Game in Open RAN with Buffer Rollover},